 Pet adoption contracts are intended as legal protection for all parties entering into an adoption situation, including the adopter, adoptee, and the pet being adopted.
 Everyone taking part in an adoption should ensure that their bases are covered by using an adoption contract.
 Of course, each contract is different, which requires some research to ensure you’re choosing the right one.

 If you’re adopting a dog, you’ll want to use a contract to protect yourself as its new owner and to protect your pet as well.
 Shelters need adoption contracts to make sure their pets are well-cared for and that any requirements are meant prior to the finalization of the adoption.
-While it’s always best to have a lawyer look over anything before you sign it, we’re going to offer you four adoption contract outlines that you can use to get you started.
+While it’s always best to have a lawyer look over anything before you sign it, we’re going to offer you three adoption contract outlines that you can use to get you started.

 The Importance of Using a Contract When Adopting a Dog